MystenLabs/sui/doc/wallet.md

   [remember](#a-quick-look-at-the-gas-module) that the ID of the genesis Sui package containing the GAS module is defined in its manifest file, and is equal to 0x2)
-- `object-args` - a list of arguments of Sui object type (in this case there is only one representing the `c` parameter of the `transfer` function)
+- `args` - a list of function arguments:
+  - ID of the gas object representing the `c` parameter of the `transfer` function
-- `pure-args` - a list of arguments of Sui primitive types or vectors of such types (in this case there is only one representing the `recipient` parameter of the `transfer` function)
+  - address of the new gas object owner
-- `--gas` - an object containing gas that will be used to pay for this function call that is owned by the address initiating the `transfer` function call (i.e., address starting with `0523`) - we chose gas object whose ID starts with `1FD8` but we could have any object owned by this address as at this point the only objects in Sui are gas objects
+- `--gas` - an object containing gas that will be used to pay for this function call that is owned by the address initiating the `transfer` function call (i.e., address starting with `0DC7`) - we chose gas object whose ID starts with `60DA` but we could have any object owned by this address as at this point the only objects in Sui are gas objects
 - `--gas-budget` - a decimal value expressing how much gas we are